bigachin/AccelerometerMaze/index.md

-﻿# Project Name/Title Goes Here
+﻿# Accelerometer controlled Maze
-This will serve as a brief description of your project.
-Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
+This is a Maze that is controlled by the position of your phone's accelerometer.
+The Maze moves with the two servos connected, and in order to communicate to the phone wirelessly there is a ESP32 that has a WiFi Module.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|